-Damages beyond normal wear and tear will be considered to be damages which could be assessed against the security deposit.
+Damages beyond normal wear and tear will be considered to be damages which could be assessed against the security deposit or grounds for termination of rental assistance.

 - The family must allow BHA to inspect the unit at reasonable times and after reasonable notice, as described in Chapter 8 of this plan. - The family must not commit any serious or repeated violation of the lease.